sgmurphy/wordpress-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = How does Conversios handle user consent (GDPR)? = Conversios works seamlessly with popular GDPR compliance plugins like CookieYes and Real Cookie Banner.
 It supports Google Consent Mode V2 for enhanced user privacy control.

+== Installation ==
+1. Unzip and upload the "enhanced-e-commerce-for-woocommerce-store" to the '/wp-content/plugins/' directory.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Complete the onboarding once activated the plugin.

 == Changelog ==
 = 7.1.0 - 20/06/2024 =